 - Popular Hiking Trails: Lagunas Altas “High Lagoons” trail

-For a new national park to open nowadays is a rare thing.
+For a new park to open nowadays is a rare thing.
 The brand new Patagonia National Park, in southern Chile’s Aysen region, opened in 2018.
 Kristine Tompkins, American conservationist and president of Tompkins Conservation bought and donated land to establish this park to the Chilean government.
-Kristine is widow of Douglas Tompkins founder of ‘The North Face’ outdoor brand, they also donated the land to establish Pumalin National Park.
+Kristine is the widow of Douglas Tompkins founder of ‘The North Face’ outdoor brand, they also donated the land to establish Pumalin National Park.

 Hiking in Patagonia National Park

-With a variety of beautiful landscapes and rich diversity in wildlife this massive park is filled with excellent hiking trails ranging from short walks to multi-day treks.
+With a variety of beautiful landscapes and rich diversity in wildlife, this massive park is filled with excellent hiking trails ranging from short walks to multi-day treks.

 The most popular trail in the park is the 23 km Lagunas Altas “High Lagoons” trail with expansive views of the Chacabuco Valley, Jeinemeni, and the northern Patagonian ice field.
-Prepare for an 8 hour hike starting at the trailhead at the Westwind Camping site (near the visitor center).
-For a challenging multi day hike in Parque Patagonia try the 96 km (60 miles) Avilés to Jeinemeni trek.
+Prepare for an 8-hour hike starting at the trailhead at the Westwind Camping site (near the visitor center).
+For a challenging multi-day hike in Parque Patagonia try the 96 km (60 miles) Avilés to Jeinemeni trek.
 Starting at the Casa Piedra Campground this trail from Chacabuco Valley to Jeinemeni National Reserve is a true isolated adventure through spectacular landscapes.

 National Parks in Argentina Patagonia